paper-leaf/waldo/README.md

 The state of handling responsive images with regards to web development is in flux, and there is no definitive solution to serving responsive full-cover background images.
 Waldo presents a solution to this problem, and it does so without utilizing JavaScript or (invalid) inline-styles.

 ##Dependencies##
-The default configuration and usage guidelines for Waldo are based on WordPress 4.4+ with Advanced Custom Fields 5.3+.
+The default configuration and usage guidelines for Waldo are based on WordPress 4.4+ with Advanced Custom Fields 4.4+ or Advanced Custom Fields Pro 5.3+.

 ###ACF Image Object###
 Waldo is built to handle ACF's Image Object (which returns an associative array).
 If you are not using ACF, your image array should be formatted as follows: